About the ride

 - A huge covered parking area is located under the West Seattle Bridge/Spokane Street between 1st and 3rd.
 At least 200 spots can be found here.

 - Lots of parking can be found north of Spokane Street in SoDo; park and ride one mile to the start.

 9:00-11:00 a.m.
 Look for the yellow Cascade tent in the Schooner Exact parking lot.
 Register before April 23rd and your packet will be mailed.

 We will have two support cars en route for this event in case riders need a hand.
 The Cascade Ride hotline number for all events is 206-841-9665 You should be aware that because of the intricate and trail nature of this event, it may take a long time to reach you- you will need to find your way to a road and have a good idea of where you are located if you need to be picked up.
 It’s always best to have your own personal plan, cash, supplies to fix a flat, etc when you do any ride.
 Riders will always stop to help you change a flat but if you don’t have an extra tube or fix it kit, pump, you may be out there for a while.
 The mechanics can be found at the start line and at Airways Brewery.

 Food & drink

 You will find coupons on your rider bib that can be redeemed for beverages at both breweries.
 If you lose these coupons you are on your own to purchase beverages.
 In addition to these complimentary drinks. we will have a fully-stocked rest stop at Airways Brewery.
-Items include bananas, apples, Clif bars and bagels from the Seattle Bagel Bakery.
+Items include bananas, apples, JustFruit Bars and mini bagels from the Seattle Bagel Bakery.
 If you choose to select a soft drink instead of sample-size beer, redeem your coupon at the rest stop tent.